-6.5.
-Exchange of Information
+5. Exchange of Information

-- 6.1.5.1.
-Licensing authorities are required to include in their policy statement the principles to be applied by the authority with regard to the exchange of information between it and the Gambling Commission, as well as other persons listed in Schedule 6 to the Act. - 6.2.5.2.
-The principle that the Council applies is that it will act in accordance with the provisions of the Gambling Act 2005 in its exchange of information which includes the provision that the Data Protection Act 2018 and the General Data Protection Regulation will be complied with 1998 will not be contravened.- The Council is a signatory to the One Staffordshire Information Sharing Protocol between partner agencies operating within Staffordshire.
+5.1.
+Licensing authorities are required to include in their policy statement the principles to be applied by the authority with regard to the exchange of information between it and the Gambling Commission, as well as other persons listed in Schedule 6 to the Act.

+5.2.
+The principle that the Council applies is that it will act in accordance with the provisions of the Gambling Act 2005 in its exchange of information which includes the provision that the Data Protection Act 2018 and the General Data Protection Regulation will be complied with.
+The Council is a signatory to the One Staffordshire Information Sharing Protocol between partner agencies operating within Staffordshire.
 The Council will also have regard to any guidance issued by the Gambling Commission to local authorities on this matter, as well as any relevant regulations issued by the Secretary of State under the powers provided in the Gambling Act 2005.